dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/slack.md

        start_date=datetime(2023, 9, 1),
        end_date=datetime(2023, 9, 8),
    )
+   # It loads data starting from 1st September 2023 to 8th Sep 2023 from the channels: "general" and "random".
    load_info = pipeline.run(source)
    print(load_info)
    ```
-   > It loads data starting from 1st September 2023 to 8th Sep 2023.